Khalil Sehnaoui

 Khalil Sehnaoui (born 23 May 1975) is a Belgian-Lebanese information security consultant who specialises in the Middle-East and the founder and managing partner of Beirut-based Krypton Security.
 He is also a member of the Chaos Computer Club (CCC), Europe's largest association of hackers.
-In 2021, Sehnaoui started an acting career by featuring in the TV mini series The Role and the TV series Al Hayba.
+In 2021, Sehnaoui started an acting career by featuring in the TV miniseries The Role and the TV series Al Hayba.

 Background

 He co-founded and is a managing partner at the security firm Krypton Security which helps test companies' security strengths, weaknesses, and potential loopholes.

 In an online report published on April 6, 2016, Sehnaoui was listed as one of the top 100 influencers in Information Security.

 Sehnaoui is often called upon to comment in media about Information Security matters.

 Early life and education

-Sehnaoui was born in Beirut, to parents Marwan Sehnaoui and Mouna Bassili Sehnaoui, on 23 May 1975 and grew up living between Paris, France, and Beirut.
+Sehnaoui was born in Beirut to parents Marwan Sehnaoui and Mouna Bassili Sehnaoui on 23 May 1975 and grew up living between Paris, France, and Beirut.
 His father is the President of the Lebanese Order of Malta and his mother is a Middle-East painter.

-He attended College Stanislas in Paris as well as Collège Louise Wegman in Beirut, following which he earned a BA in Management from Universite Saint Joseph in Beirut as well as a Masters in Economics.
+He attended College Stanislas in Paris as well as Collège Louise Wegman in Beirut, following which he earned a BA in Management from Universite Saint Joseph in Beirut as well as a Master's in Economics.